firevel/sortable/README.md

 # Laravel Sortable

 A simple trait to make your Laravel Eloquent models sortable with ease.
+Designed for API usage where you can pass sort parameters directly from query strings (e.g., `/users?sort=-id`).

 ## Installation